Capacity Building Commission

 12 August 2024

-The CSTI Convention was held to acknowledge and award 144 institutes that had undergone the NSCSTI accreditation process till then.
+The CSTI Convention was held to acknowledge and award 144 institutes that had undergone the UNNATI accreditation process till then.
 Hon'ble MoS (PP), Dr. Jitendra Singh also launched three initiatives – Faculty Development Program, Amrit Gyaan Kosh and Quality Improvement Program.
 DigiManthan 2.0 was also hosted, which resulted in institutions committing to digitalizing 300+ courses on iGOT Karmayogi Platform.

 9 December 2024